LHC CJ orders IGP to ensure two-hour night patrolling in each district

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Initially the CJ had heard the petition as an objection case as the registrar officer questioned locus standi of the petitioner to agitate the matter before the high court.
+Initially, the CJ had heard the petition as an objection case as the registrar office questioned locus standi of the petitioner to agitate the matter before the high court.
 The law officers of the governments also opposed the maintainability of the petition on the same ground.

-On the previous hearing, the CJ had conditionally overruled the office objection and observed that he would decide the question of the maintainability on the judicial side.

 POLICE PATROLLING: Lahore High Court Chief Justice Muhammad Qasim Khan ordered the IGP to ensure two-hour night patrolling by senior police officers in each district of the province.